 The File Sharing interface doesn't show files from every app on your device: only the apps that support File Sharing.
 If the app you need doesn't show files here, there's another option: looking at a backup.

-Getting files from discontinued apps from an iOS backup
+Access files from discontinued apps using an iOS backup

 By browsing through an iPhone or iPad's backup, users are able to see all of the files that an iOS app includes.